Managing money can mean different things to different people.

 Banks and building societies have various types of accounts.
 The main ones are:

-It’s a good idea to look at different accounts and what they offer before you decide.
+It is a good idea to look at a range of accounts and what they offer before you decide.

 Find a bank account that’s right for you (MoneySavingExpert)

-To open a bank account, you’ll need to:
+To open a bank account, you need to:

 Check the bank’s website to see what type of ID they accept.